-Expert gives insight on inflammatory bowel disease
+Expert provides insight on inflammatory bowel disease

 More from this show

 Inflammatory bowel disease, also known as IBD, is an umbrella term for a group of conditions that cause swelling and inflammation of the tissues in the digestive tract.
-(IBD is very different from IBS) If someone suffers from that, does it matter what they eat?
+As many as 70,000 Americans are diagnosed with inflammatory bowel disease every year, and there is no cure for IBD.

-There is no cure for IBD.
-As many as 70,000 Americans are diagnosed with inflammatory bowel disease every year.
-Standard care for IBD has been monoclonal antibody treatment over the course of a year.
-That requires the patient to return to the clinic every two to eight weeks for an infusion.
+Standard care for IBD has been monoclonal antibody treatment over the course of a year, which requires the patient to return to the clinic every two to eight weeks for an infusion.
+A recent study has shown that one in five patients routinely miss their dosage.

-A recent study has shown that 1 in 5 patients routinely miss their dosage.
-Dr. Faubion also joined to talk about the research into a so-called “living pharmacy,” an implantable device that would provide anti-inflammatory medicine.
+Dr. Faubion also talked about the research into a so-called “living pharmacy,” an implantable device that would provide anti-inflammatory medicine.

 Dr. William Faubion, Gastroenterologist, Mayo Clinic Arizona